gadren/AIProjectWork/README.md

 python pacman.py -l mediumScaryMaze -p StayWestSearchAgent
 Note: You should get very low and very high path costs for the StayEastSearchAgent and StayWestSearchAgent respectively, due to their exponential cost functions (see searchAgents.py for details).

+### Question 3 (3 points): Varying the Cost Function
+While BFS will find a fewest-actions path to the goal, we might want to find paths that are "best" in other senses.
+Consider mediumDottedMaze and mediumScaryMaze.

+By changing the cost function, we can encourage Pacman to find different paths.
+For example, we can charge more for dangerous steps in ghost-ridden areas or less for steps in food-rich areas, and a rational Pacman agent should adjust its behavior in response.

+Implement the uniform-cost graph search algorithm in the uniformCostSearch function in search.py.
+We encourage you to look through util.py for some data structures that may be useful in your implementation.
+You should now observe successful behavior in all three of the following layouts, where the agents below are all UCS agents that differ only in the cost function they use (the agents and cost functions are written for you):

+python pacman.py -l mediumMaze -p SearchAgent -a fn=ucs python pacman.py -l mediumDottedMaze -p StayEastSearchAgent python pacman.py -l mediumScaryMaze -p StayWestSearchAgent
+Note: You should get very low and very high path costs for the StayEastSearchAgent and StayWestSearchAgent respectively, due to their exponential cost functions (see searchAgents.py for details).

 ### Question 4 (3 points): A* search
 Implement A* graph search in the empty function aStarSearch in search.py.
 A* takes a heuristic function as an argument.
 Heuristics take two arguments: a state in the search problem (the main argument), and the problem itself (for reference information).
 The nullHeuristic heuristic function in search.py is a trivial example.